ornldaac/airborne/events/2025-ESA/README.md

 This workshop is hosted by [National Ecological Observatory Network (NEON)](https://neonscience.org/), NASA [Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC)](https://daac.ornl.gov/) with support from the NASA [Openscapes](https://nasa-openscapes.github.io/) project.

-Hands-on exercises will be executed from a[Jupyter Hub on the Openscapes 2i2c cloud instance](https://workshop.openscapes.2i2c.cloud/).
+Hands-on exercises will be executed from a [Jupyter Hub on the Openscapes 2i2c cloud instance](https://workshop.openscapes.2i2c.cloud/).
 Instructions for setting up the Python environment locally are provided in the [prerequisites](../../docs/prerequisites.md).

 ## Slides